u-shrestha/nn-gpt/README.md

 Use `modify_nn.py` to generate initial modified CV models, specify by argument `-e` to determine the number of epochs for initial CV model generation.

 Use `finetune_nn_gen.py` to perform generation and evaluation of CV model, evaluate and fine-tune the LLM.
-Use argument `-s` to colaborate with `generate.py`, with `-s` for number of epochs to skip the CV model generation.
+Use argument `-s` to collaborate with `generate.py`, with `-s` for number of epochs to skip the CV model generation.

 <a href='https://huggingface.co/ABrain'><strong>Pretrained LLM weights</strong></a>